Sooner and cheaper than the alternatives

-Exergy3 is a pre-spin out commercialisation project of The University of Edinburgh.
+Exergy3 is a spin-out of The University of Edinburgh.

 Our technology addresses two problems.